-Note 10: Nursing Home Operations
+Note 10.
+Nursing Home Operations

-During 2023 and 2022, the District entered into lease and management agreements with a nursing home operator that resulted in the District becoming the legal operator of seven nursing homes.
+During 2024 and 2023, the District was party to lease and management agreements with a nursing home operator that resulted in the District becoming the legal operator of 10 nursing homes.
 Under the management agreements, the manager provides all services necessary to operate the home, including employees, supplies, and other operating costs.
 The manager also provides all billing and collecting services.
 All patient revenue from the facility is paid to the District.
 From these collections, the District pays the manager for all facility costs and the management fee pursuant to the agreement.
 However, the District payments to the manager are limited to the amount of net patient service revenue received from the facility.
 At its option, the District may pay additional amounts to the manager above the amounts collected for patient revenue.